When your kid is driving 40 hours back to his home base, and you keep texting him… but there is no answer.

 Waiting, and wondering, has to be the worst… truly..

-How do parents go forward?.. from these happenings?..
+How do parents go forward from these nightmares that are lived out twenty four hours a day?
 I can’t even fathom… there is just no way..and yet they do….
-Their perseverance is inspiring.
+Their perseverance and tenacious hope is inspiring.

 Even when the news is horrific, it’s just somehow better to know, than to be lost in the false hope, and torment of the what if?

-Sitting upon my lap is the most adorable little Westie dog.. my Mum’s dog actually , and what a comfort is he… I keep thinking that he was meant for somebody who needs ” kindness therapy.”
+Sitting upon my lap is the most adorable little Westie dog.. my Mum’s dog actually , and what a comfort he is.
+I keep thinking that he was meant for somebody who needs ” kindness therapy.”
 Turns out, that he is here in my life, for right now, just for me.
-He is sharing his sweet little doting self, and lovingly lavishes his affection … it’s so lovely.
+He is sharing his sweet little doting self, and lovingly lavishes his affection … it’s so wonderful.

 How could I even miss the most obvious blessing?
 But there it is… directly in front of me.. and I don’t see it, because I can’t claim it… I don’t feel worthy… what’s that all about?

 Feeling worthy, and acknowledging that there is help both through family, and friends, but also professionally, when the road in front seems crooked and determined to turn you in circles is a relief.

 Allowing the second person to be seated in your canoe when you are tired from dipping your paddle from side to side.
 Needing assistance steering through the rapids that have become your life takes trust.
 It is necessary at times to let another help you guide your watercraft.

 It’s those moments of clarity when you feel held by the life of another, and you know most assuredly that they have your back, and that they are sticking with you even when things are uncomfortable, and messy.

 We are all ” beautiful complicated brilliant messes,” in need of love and acceptance, no matter what age we are.